 The clinical signs of a metacarpal or metatarsal fracture include nonweight-bearing lameness, swelling, and abnormal movement of the paw (instability).
 In order to diagnose a fracture, x-rays of the affected area are needed.
 Prior to anesthesia and surgery, blood work is done in order to evaluate the health of your companion’s internal organs.

 There are two treatment options for metacarpal and metatarsal fractures.
 Traditionally, surgery has been recommended to stabilize these fractures, however, based on one research study, surgery is not always needed.
-Surgery may be elected in select cases in which the bones are very displaced, the pet is older as healing may be slower, and if the pet is a show dog and the final cosmetic and functional outcome is very important.
+Surgery may be elected in select cases in which the bones are very displaced, the pet is older as healing may be slower, the fractures have occurred more than 3 to 4 days since injury and cannot be reduced and if the pet is a show dog and the final cosmetic and functional outcome is very important.
 Surgery involves realigning the fractured bones and securing them in place with plates and screws.
-Older techniques of placing pins into the marrow cavity to repair fractured bones in the paw can have a negative effect on healing and really should not be used.
-Your companion’s surgeon will make a recommendation for the best treatment option for your companion, whether the fracture is supported with a cast or with surgical intervention.
+Placing pins into the marrow cavity to repair fractured bones in the paw is another method of repair.
+Your companion’s surgeon will make a recommendation for the best treatment option for your companion, whether the fracture is supported with a cast alone or with surgical intervention and cast.

 Here is an example of metacarpal fractures that were improperly managed with a splint.
 The owner did not return to the veterinarian for bandage changes, thus the fractures were unstable during the healing process.
 This x-ray was made 6 months after the fracture occurred and the outer two (metacarpals 4 and 5) did not heal at all and the dog was continually lame on the limb.